radleyciego/geospatial-databases/lab_02.md

 /* Use JOIN to create a customer_contact table with all customers’ full name, address, city, zip code, and country.
 Note that you need to create a new column for the full name and update its values from first name and last name.
-(Tip: Join country, city, and customer tables) */
+(Tip: Join country, city, and customer tables) */ CREATE TABLE customer_contact AS
+SELECT *
+FROM address a, customer c
+LEFT JOIN a.address_id,
 ```